Rufus For Real

 Instructions

-• Add cheese, green onions, bacon, and butter to dry ingredients.
-Use a fork to lightly incorporate.
+• Add the cheese, green onions, bacon, and cold butter.
+Use a fork or pastry cutter to lightly incorporate.

-• Cut final rectangle into 12 squares with the pastry scraper and carefully place on a parchment lined baking sheet.
-Brush with melted butter.
-Sprinkle with flaky salt and fresh ground pepper.
+• Cut the dough into 12 squares and transfer to a parchment-lined baking sheet.
+Brush with melted butter and sprinkle with flaky salt and fresh cracked pepper.

 Notes